tasket/wyng-backup/README.md

 local volume so that only the differences between local and archived volumes will be fetched from the archive and written to the local volume.
-This results in reduced network usage at the expense of some extra CPU usage on the local machine, and also uses less local disk space when snapshots are a factor (implies '--sparse-write`).
+This results in reduced network usage at the expense of some extra CPU usage on the local machine, and also uses less local disk space when snapshots are a factor.
+The best situation for sparse mode is when you want to restore/revert a large volume with a containing a limited number of changes over a low-bandwidth connection.

 `--use-snapshot` _(experimental)_